Why Your Entity Structure Can Save You Real Money at Year-End

 A word on “perfect”

-There’s no perfect structure forever—only the best fit for the next 12–24 months.
+There’s no perfect structure forever—only the best fit for the next 12 to 24 months.
 Your entity should evolve as you do.
 Revisit annually, and especially after big leaps in revenue or headcount.

 The takeaway